SPECIFIC LEARNING DISORDERS AND SPECIAL EDUCATIONAL NEEDS

 - consider the possibility of dividing the exam material into several partial exams;

-- favor oral rather than written tests, also taking into account the individual skill profile;
+- prefer oral assessments to written ones, also taking into account the individual ability profile;

-- where the written exam is deemed indispensable, check whether the chosen format (eg multiple choice test, or closed-answer test, etc.), represents an obstacle and whether it can be replaced by other forms of written assessment;
+- when a written exam is deemed indispensable, verify whether the chosen format (e.g. multiple-choice test, or closed-ended questions, etc.), represents an obstacle and whether it can be replaced by other forms of written assessment;

-- always with reference to the written tests, alternatively provide for the quantitative, but not qualitative, reduction of the test itself, or the granting of additional time (up to a maximum of 30% more) for carrying out the test;
+- in relation to written tests, alternatively provide for a quantitative, but not qualitative, reduction of the test itself, or the granting of additional time (up to a maximum of 30% extra) to complete the test;

-- consider content rather than form and spelling in the evaluation.
+- in evaluation focus on the content rather than the form and spelling.

 Peer tutors

-Students with certification can apply to benefit from the support of a peer tutor for the following needs:
+Students who have submitted certification may request the support of a Peer Tutor for the following needs:

 - Preparation of lecture notes in an accessible format

-- Introduction to the use of compensatory tools (software, etc.)
+- Introduction to the use of compensatory tools (e.g. software, etc.)

-- Individual study support (or in a group in the case of multiple certified students from the same year of the course, up to a maximum of 3 students per tutor)
+- Individual study support (or group support in case of multiple certified students enrolled in the same year of the course, up to a maximum of 3 students per tutor)

-The request must be submitted via the form attached here, to be sent completed to the Inclusion Services (inclusion@unirsm.sm).
+Requests must be submitted using the attached form, completed and sent to the Inclusion Services (inclusione@unirsm.sm).

-NB The possibility of accessing this service is subject to the actual availability of Tutor candidates in the various Study Courses.
+Please note: The possibility of accessing this service is subject to the actual availability of Tutor candidates in the various degree courses.

 If you are a student with a learning disability, you can simplify your reading experience on the site by switching to text display mode with the EasyReading high readability font® made according to the principles of design for all.